-Maybe you need to make a big purchase or have a kid going to college.
+Maybe you need to make a big purchase, renovate your home, or have a child going to college.
 Perhaps a sudden life event is requiring you to quickly come up with a large sum of money.

 You can refinance your home to borrow against its equity.
 You’ll get a new mortgage where you still pay what you owe, as well as what you’ve just borrowed.